kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 <img style="float: Center;"  src="/images/Logistic_python/Features.png" width="1001" height="525">
 {{< /rawhtml >}}

 What did we learn from the figure above?
-First, the categorical features are more important than the quantitative as they are higher ranked.
+First, the categorical features are more important than the quantitative ones as they are higher ranked.
 Then, the marital status is the most important feature with the likelihood of positive response to the campaign being smallest for the people who are "Together".
 Additionally, our feature `Days_Customers` appears to be fairly influential in determining the success of campaign.
 More faithful customers are more likely to respond positively.
 Lastly, note that the negative value of `Recency` together with the fact that we standardized the quantitative features means that customers that shopped recently will be more likely to respond positively (- * - = +) than those who haven't shopped in a while.